murtaza-u/lab/k8s/README.md

 # Kubernetes

 [Kubernetes in action](https://www.manning.com/books/kubernetes-in-action)
 is what I'm referring for learning most of Kubernetes.
-Thank you Marko Luksa for giving us this wonderful book.
+Thank you, Marko Luksa for giving us this wonderful book.

-## What makes containerisation possible?
+## What makes containerization possible?

 * Linux namespaces
 * Linux Control Groups(cgroups)